dnajar2/time-sheet-backend/README.md

 # Timesheet API

 A Rails API for managing timesheets and tracking billable hours.
+This is only for demonstration purposes.
+This can run localy if Ruby is installed.

 ## Setup